-Then one takes the group ring
+Then one forms its group ring

 which happens to be cocommutative, since the group ring is cocommutative.
 Taking degreewise primitives, one then gets a reduced simplicial Lie algebra

-Finally, to get a a cocommutative dg coalgebra model for , one uses a slight generalization of a functor first defined by Koszul for computing the homology of a Lie algebra, which always gives rise to a cocommutative dg coalgebra.
+Finally, to get a cocommutative dg coalgebra model for , one uses a slight generalization of a functor first defined by Koszul for computing the homology of a Lie algebra, which always gives rise to a cocommutative dg coalgebra.

 One may think of this procedure as doing the following: we are taking the Lie algebra of the “group” which is the loop space of .
 From a group we pass to the enveloping algebra, i.e. the algebra of distributions supported at the identity, completed.
 The topological analog of distributions are chains (dual to functions = cochains), so Quillen’s completed chains construction is exactly the completed enveloping algebra.
 From the (completed) enveloping algebra we recover the Lie algebra as its primitive elements.

-Early original articles include:
+The original articles are

 More on the relation to Lie theory is in: